colinmurphy1/ansible-role-syncthing/README.md

 * `syncthing_gui_address`: Address and port the GUI uses.
 Defaults to `127.0.0.1:8384`, can be changed to listen on all interfaces using `0.0.0.0:8384`.
 * `syncthing_gui_user`: Username for the web GUI.
 * `syncthing_gui_password`: Bcrypt hash of the password for the web GUI.
+* `syncthing_gui_tls`: Enables or disables TLS on the web GUI.
+Defaults to false.
 * `syncthing_usage_reporting`: Enables or disables anonymous usage reporting to the Syncthing developers.
+* `syncthing_default_path`: Default path for folders.
+Defaults to the home directory of the syncthing user.

 ## Dependencies